JyotikaJayani-08/Ambu-Trackers-Hackfest/README.md

 4.We will use  Techniques of Machine Learning algorithm to collect data via ECG electrodes through patient’s body and monitor the changes .
 5.We will use a AI assistant chatbot that will help to communicate with the dashboard continuously.

+The MAX30102 pulse oximeter and heart rate sensor is an I2C-based low-power plug-and-play biometric sensor.
+It can be used by students, hobbyists, engineers, manufacturers, and game & mobile developers who want to incorporate live heart-rate data into their projects.

 ECG can be analyzed by studying components of the waveform.
 These waveform components indicate cardiac electrical activity.
 The first upward of the ECG tracing is the P wave.
 It indicates atrial contraction.The QRS complex begins with Q, a small downward deflection, followed by a larger upwards deflection, a peak (R); and then a downwards S wave.
 This QRS complex indicates ventricular depolarization and contraction.
 Finally, the T wave, which is normally a smaller upwards waveform, representing ventricular re-polarization.

 ![EKG-oneBeat](https://github.com/JyotikaJayani-08/Ambu-Trackers-Hackfest/assets/158709375/816e12fe-87a0-452d-8d45-0b804d940e9c)